 Recommended for Best Attractions & Activities because: One of Naples' best attractions, it encompasses six gardens and a nature preserve featuring subtropical flora.

 Chelle's expert tip: Bring the kids - the Children's Garden has a treehouse, cave, butterfly house and other fun features.

-While Naples is famous for its pristine beaches, the city also has flourishing wetlands such as the Corkscrew Swamp Sanctuary - known for its ancient cypress forest and colony of nesting American woodstorks.
+While Naples is famous for its pristine beaches, the city also has flourishing wetlands such as the Corkscrew Swamp Sanctuary - known for its ancient cypress forest. "super" ghost orchids and colony of nesting American wood storks.
 The Audubon facility is also the gateway for the South Florida Birding Trail, part of the Great Florida Birding Trail.
 Save a morning to meander down the park's 2.25-mile boardwalk, which is interpreted with educational signs that lead visitors along a self-guided tour.
-The walkway allows guests to travel through a wet prairie, a cypress forest, pine uplands and a marsh as they observe the native wildlife.
+The walkway leads guests through a wet prairie, a cypress forest, pine uplands and a marsh as they observe the native wildlife.

 Recommended for Best Attractions & Activities because: This is a top attraction in the Naples area for bird- and nature-lovers.

 Chelle's expert tip: Don't miss the Blair Audubon Center and Tea Room - filled with interactive exhibits, a wonderful nature store and a healthy food cafe.